 Now the first thing you need to do is map out your garden area.
 Take a tape measure and measure the distance of the area.
 This distance will be the amount of 1/2″ tubing you need to buy.
 I purchased 100 ft of 1/2″ tubing and I had a little leftover.
 I would also suggest 50 ft of 1/4″ tubing per 100 ft of 1/2″ tubing.

-Next you need to decide the best watering device for each plant or area.
+Next, you need to decide the best watering device for each plant or area.
 Then determine the flow rate for that device.
-If you can’t remember the different devices check out the emitters on this post.

-I did two different types for emitters: Drippers & Sprayers.
+I did two different types of emitters: Drippers & Sprayers.
 I put drippers on all the bigger individual plants and sprayers on all the areas with flowers.

 Push a barded adapter (I used a tee bared in the picture below) into the hole that you just punched.
 Then attach the 1/4″ tubing by pushing it onto the adapter.